bagustris/ser_aug/README.md

 > Atmaja, B. T.; Sasou, A. (2022).
 Effects of Data Augmentations
 > on Speech Emotion Recognition.
 Sensors, 22(16), 5941,
 > https://doi.org/10.3390/s22165941.

+For commercial use and other questions, please contact Bagus Tris Atmaja at `b-atmaja@aist.go.jp`.